All free museums and attractions to visit in California

 Indio, CA

-The General George S. Patton Memorial Museum , in Chiriaco Summit, California , is a museum erected in tribute to General George S. Patton on the site of the entrance of Camp Young , part of the Desert Training Center of World War II .
-Exhibits include a large collection of tanks used in World War
+The General George S. Patton Memorial Museum is a tribute to General George S. Patton and is situated in Chiriaco Summit, California.
+The museum is located on the site of the entrance of Camp Young, which was a part of the Desert Training Center during World War II.
+This location holds historical significance as it was the training ground for many soldiers during the war.

 Muckenthaler Cultural Center